-If you live in the USA or far away from Germany, you know that it is hard to find Leberkaese.
-That's why we found a homemade Leberkaese recipe for you.
+If you live in the USA or far away from Germany, you know that it is not so easy to find German Leberkaese.
+But it is so good!
+Especially with a fresh baked roll.
+That’s why we found a homemade Leberkaese recipe for you.

 Ingredients Homemade Leberkaese Recipe

 600 gr lean beef (use stewing stake, ground twice)